h2oai/deepwater/README.md

 Check out a sample of cool Deep Learning [Jupyter notebooks](https://github.com/h2oai/h2o-3/tree/master/examples/deeplearning/notebooks)!

 ### Pre-Release Downloads
-#### This latest release of Deep Water is based on H2O-3 3.10.3.1 "Tverberg-1" 1b263c79 - Jan 28 2017
+#### This release of Deep Water is based on the latest H2O-3 release

 The downloadable packages below are built for the following system specifications:

 * Ubuntu 16.04 LTS
-* Latest NVIDIA Display driver
+* NVIDIA Display driver at least 367
 * CUDA 8.0.44 or later (we recommend the latest version) in /usr/local/cuda
-* CUDNN 5.1 or later (placed inside of lib and include directories in /usr/local/cuda/)
+* CUDNN 5.1 (placed inside of lib and include directories in /usr/local/cuda/)

 To use the GPU, please set the following environment variables:
 ```